-Some Echo products may automatically trigger a pop-up message in the Alexa app, in which case you’ll be guided through a streamlined setup.
+Some Echo products may automatically trigger a pop-up message in the Alexa app, so you’ll be guided through a streamlined setup.

 How to use the Alexa app

 - Call lets you start audio or video calls.
-The audio option supports both Alexa contacts and anyone with a phone number, except for emergency services.
-Video calls will work so long as everyone has the Alexa app or an Echo Show.
+The audio option supports Alexa contacts and anyone with a phone number in the US, UK, Canada, and Mexico.
+Emergency and 1-900 services are off-limits.
+Video calls will work from here as long as everyone uses the Alexa app or an Echo Show.

 - Share lets you send photos and videos to someone’s Alexa app and Echo Show devices.
 These will also be saved in your Amazon Photos account.

-- Drop In lets you quickly start talking on any of your home Echo’s devices, for instance to tell your spouse that dinner’s ready.
+- Drop In lets you quickly start talking on any of your home Echo devices, for instance, to tell your partner that you’re leaving for work.

 - Announce sends a custom announcement to all of your Alexa devices simultaneously.
 Typically this is useful for parents in large homes who need to let their kids know that dinner is ready, or that it’s time to go to school.

 You should probably ignore the Play tab.
-It’s really just a collection of media suggestions based on available services, so you’re normally better off using voice or display commands, or in some cases (like Spotify), appropriate third-party apps.
+It’s just a collection of media suggestions based on available services, so you’re normally better off using voice or touchscreen commands, or in some cases (like Spotify), appropriate third-party apps.

 There’s certainly more to say about the tab, though.
-At the top you’ll see a carousel of categories — tap one to see a list of associated items, then on a specific device or accessory to open controls and settings.
-Below the carousel is a Favorites dashboard, which you can edit for quick access to things you use on a daily basis.
+At the top, you’ll see a carousel of categories — tap one to see a list of associated items, then on a specific device or accessory to open controls and settings.
+Below the carousel is a Favorites dashboard, which you can edit for quick access to things you use daily.

-The Devices tab is also where you add and control groups, including rooms and speaker pairings.
+As mentioned, the Devices tab is where you add and control groups, including rooms and linked speakers.
 We’ll explain how to create groups later, but for now, it’s important to note that these can greatly simplify voice commands.
-It’s much easier to tell Alexa to shut off the accessories “downstairs,” for example, than turn them off one by one.
+It’s easier to tell Alexa to shut off the accessories “downstairs,” for example, than turn them off one-by-one.

 The Settings menu covers options for every conceivable aspect of Alexa — if something’s bothering you, you can probably adjust it here.
 These are some of the changes we recommend making:

 - Under Account Settings, disable Guest Connect and Voice Purchasing unless you know you want them.
-You’ll probably want to disable Amazon Sidewalk, too.
-This can help some of your Amazon devices stay connected to your Wi-Fi router, and/or work over longer ranges, but a portion of your internet bandwidth will occasionally be used to help your neighbors as well.
+You’ll probably want to disable Amazon Sidewalk, as well.
+This can help some of your Amazon devices stay connected to your Wi-Fi router and/or work over longer ranges, but a portion of your internet bandwidth will occasionally be used to help your neighbors.